-The IFRS for SMEs is a self-contained Standard (less than 300 pages); designed to meet the needs and capabilities of small and medium-sized entities (SMEs), which are estimated to account for over 95 per cent of all companies around the world.
+The IFRS for SMEs is a self-contained Standard (less than 250 pages), designed to meet the needs and capabilities of small and medium-sized entities (SMEs), which are estimated to account for over 95 per cent of all companies around the world.

-Compared with full IFRSs (and many national GAAPs), the IFRS for SMEs is less complex in a number of ways:
+Compared with full IFRS (and many national GAAPs), the IFRS for SMEs is less complex in a number of ways:

-- Topics not relevant for SMEs are omitted.
-Examples: earnings per share, interim financial reporting and segment reporting.
+- Topics not relevant for SMEs are omitted; for example earnings per share, interim financial reporting and segment reporting.

-- Many principles for recognising and measuring assets, liabilities, income and expenses in full IFRSs are simplified.
-For example, amortise goodwill; expense all borrowing and development costs; cost model for associates and jointly-controlled entities; and undue cost or effort exemptions for specific requirements.
+- Many principles for recognising and measuring assets, liabilities, income and expenses in full IFRS are simplified.
+For example, amortise goodwill; recognise all borrowing and development costs as expenses; cost model for associates and jointly-controlled entities; and undue cost or effort exemptions for specific requirements.

 - Significantly fewer disclosures are required (roughly a 90 per cent reduction).